 If you notice any signs of infection, such as redness, excessive swelling, or discharge, it is important to contact your doctor right away for further guidance.

 Dr. Donath encourages all patients to discuss any concerns they might have before surgery.
-Your doctor will take you through all the potential risks and ensure you have a clear understanding.
+Your doctor will explain all the potential risks and ensure you have a clear understanding.

 Make an Appointment with an Otoplasty Expert